 As a matter of fact, a sauce with yogurt and garlic was already consumed by Greeks prior to the time of Alexander the Great, but considering the huge consumption and importance of cucumber in the Egyptian diet, the sauce now famous all over the world could have originated right there.

 The most extraordinary food encountered by Alexander in Egypt was what we know today as foie gras, the fatty liver of ducks.

 This staple of traditional French cuisine has its origins on the banks of the Nile, where the breeding of birds was the basis of the Egyptians’ diet and especially of grand pharaonic banquets.

 So how did a food so rooted in Egyptian culture arrive in Europe, especially without a military conquest by the army of Egypt?

 It was thanks to the importation of these recipes by Macedonians, later adopted by Romans.
 In fact, the custom of feeding ducks and geese with dried figs in order to enlarge their liver was later attributed to Roman gastronome Marco Gavio Apicio.

 Last but not least, we must additionally give credit to the greatest cultural revolution of the encounter between the two worlds.
-Alexander, captured by those lands until then considered barbarian, wanted to build the city that most represents Macedonian splendor, namely Alexandria, on the coast at all costs.
+Alexander, captured by those lands until then considered barbarian, wanted at all costs to build the city that most represents Macedonian splendor, namely Alexandria, on the coast.

 It was founded by Alexander himself in 331 B.C. with the help of the architect Dinocrates of Rhodes.
 It was a modern city and incredibly advanced for its time.